Engineering

 Surveyor Salary Overview

-The Surveyor is a sought-after profession in the United States with a median annual salary of $68,200.
-Compensation typically ranges from $40,200 for entry-level positions to $104,600 for experienced professionals in high-demand markets.
+The Surveyor is one of the most important roles in the Engineering sector of the US economy in 2026.
+With a median annual salary of $68,200, compensation for this position ranges from $40,200 at the entry level to $104,600 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Surveyor in the US earns between $40,200 and $104,600 per year, with a median of $68,200.